 To take on board the views of young people, six Climate Ready Places workshops took place at three city schools.
 We have also carried out stakeholder surveys and explored new ways of engaging people in climate change.

-Students on the MSc course in Environmental Partnership Management at the University of Aberdeen have helped support this work, gathering background information to inform Aberdeen Adapts and looking at community resilience.
+Students on the MSc course in Environmental Partnership Management at the University of Aberdeen helped support this work, gathering background information to inform Aberdeen Adapts and looking at community resilience.

 For more information or if you would like to get involved with Aberdeen Adapts please email firstname.lastname@example.org